 Table 4.
-GSIDs for insulins used in PhPID generation Product active ingredient Substance level SSG1 level Which level to use for PhPID generation Inculin acport N/A Use GSID for substance level for PhPID Insulin aspart GSID generation.
+GSIDs for insulins used in PhPID generation Product active ingredient Substance level SSG1 level Which level to use for PhPID generation

+Insulin aspart GSID N/A Use GSID for substance level for PhPID generation.
 Insulin aspart protamine N/A GSID Use GSID for SSG1 level for PhPID generation Insulin aspart and GSID N/A Use GSID for substance level and SSG1 level, Insulin aspart protamine N/A GSID respectively, for PhPID generation.

-5.2 Business rules for assigning dose form characteristics to Global PhPID
+5.2 Business rules for assigning dose form attributes to Global PhPID

-The purpose of this section is to describe how dose forms are defined using a set of dose form characteristics from EDQM, regardless of regional dose form terminology, and how these dose form characteristics can be used as a centrally maintained dose form terminology for global IDMP implementation.
+The purpose of this section is to describe how dose forms are defined for PhPID generation according to the ISO standards (ISO 11616 and ISO 11239) using a set of global dose form attributes based on terminology from EDQM, regardless of regional dose form terminology, and how these global dose form attributes can be used as a centrally maintained dose form terminology for global IDMP implementation.

-The business rules on dose form characteristics are intended to provide a set of guidelines for indexing dose forms of medicinal products using the four core EDQM dose form characteristics to globally harmonise and define capture of standardised information for global dose form identification and ensure consistent PhPID construction.
+The business rules on global dose form attributes are intended to provide a set of guidelines for indexing dose forms of medicinal products using the four global dose form attributes to harmonise information to ensure consistent global PhPID construction.

-The four EDQM dose form characteristics, namely basic administrable dose form, administration method, release characteristics, and intended site, are to be assigned to medicinal products based on the following business rules:
+The four EDQM dose form attributes, namely basic administrable dose form, administration method, release characteristics, and intended site, are to be assigned to medicinal products based on the following business rules:

-5.2.1 Business rules for assigning basic dose form characteristics
+5.2.1 Business rules for assigning basic dose form attribute